 Your strata lot is that area shown as such on the strata plan filed in the Land Title office.
-The boundary of this area with another strata lot or with common property is the centre of the floor, wall or ceiling as the case may be.
+The boundary of this area with another strata lot or with common property is the centre of the floor, wall or ceiling.
 Each homeowner is individually responsible for everything inside these boundaries.
 Exterior doors and windows, however, may be the exception and remain the responsibility of the homeowner.